Byron/gitoxide/crate-status.md

    * [x] write to temorary file and persist it under new name
    * [x] mark paths with a closed temporary file
 * [x] persist temporary files to prevent them from perishing.
+* [x] signal-handler integration with `git-repository` to clean lockfiles before the process is aborted.

+### git-lock

+Use lock-files in the way git does with auto-cleanup being the most notable feature.

+* [ ] writable lock files that can be committed to atomically replace the resource they lock
+* [ ] read-only markers that lock a resource without the intend to overwrite it
+* [ ] auto-removal of the lockfiles and intermediate directories on drop or on signal

 ### git-config
 * [ ] read